kptdev/kpt/docs/fn/run.md

 ## run

-Locally executes one or more programs which may validate, transform, or generate i Resource configurations.
+Locally executes one or more programs which may generate, transform, or validate configuration files.

 Programs are packaged as container images which are pulled and run locally.
 If the container exits with non-zero status code, run will fail and print the